StevenNguyenCyber/Cybersecurity-Projects/README.md

        sudo apt install gvm -y

-- Once complete, enter this command to install the initial set up for GVM
+- Once complete, enter this command to install the initial set up for GVM.

        sudo gvm-setup